mtolly/onyx/haskell/README.md

   * Clone Hero/Phase Shift

+    Generates a song folder (or zip file containing one) in Phase Shift format.
+    These should play correctly in the latest free version of Phase Shift, the Steam version of Phase Shift, and the latest version of Clone Hero.
+    Songs may also work in Frets on Fire X, but this is not guaranteed.

+    Due to how the conversion is implemented, non-RB features such as Dance mode, Real Drums, and Real Keys will generally not survive a PS-to-PS conversion.
+However other 5-fret charts such as `PART RHYTHM`, as well as Clone Hero 6-fret tracks, should remain.

   * Rock Band 3 (Wii)

     Converts a collection of songs to a single RB3 pack in the format used by the Dolphin Wii emulator.
 This is primarily intended for people using Dolphin to record videos of songs.

+    Only STFS (CON/LIVE) files should be selected.
+Convert any other formats to RB3 CON first if needed.

     Options are available for certain MIDI transformations useful for videos: